Teofimo Lopez exudes charisma and power. He has added structure for his biggest fight yet.

 “There’s no such thing as overly confident,” Lopez said.
 “Honestly, you are what you say you are.
 If you believe you’re the best, you’ve got to show it out there and do it every time, and that’s what I’m willing to do and going to do each and every time.”

-The thorough dismantling of Commey served as Lopez’s first bout after that inglorious night in Oxon Hill when he unexpectedly went the distance against unheralded challenger Masayoshi Nakatani, a prohibitive underdog fighting in the United States for the first time.
+The thorough dismantling of Commey served as Lopez’s first bout after that inglorious night in Oxon Hill, where he unexpectedly went the distance against unheralded challenger Masayoshi Nakatani, a prohibitive underdog fighting in the United States for the first time.

-Among the changes for Lopez in the aftermath was hiring a nutritionist.
+Among the changes for Lopez in the aftermath was the addition of a nutritionist.
 His diet these days includes more leafy greens and cruciferous vegetables.
 He also pays more attention to hydration, allowing him to maximize his training regimen.

-He moved his training camp to Flemington, N.J., and has added trainer Joey Gamache to his team to go with outspoken head trainer and father Teofimo Lopez Sr., known affectionately as “Junior.”
+He moved his training camp to Flemington, N.J., and added trainer Joey Gamache to his team to go with his outspoken head trainer and father, Teofimo Lopez Sr., known affectionately as “Junior.”
 Gamache worked with Lomachenko for several fights early in his career.

 “It’s a lesson learned,” the younger Lopez said of moving on from the Nakatani bout.
 “It helped for the better.
 It was something that I needed.
 Mentally when I came into my next fight, which was Richard Commey, the world champion, all I thought about was myself.